ianpetzer/handlebars-pre-compile-filter/README.markdown

 # Rake::Pipeline::Web::Filters::HandlebarsPreCompileFilter [![Build Status](https://secure.travis-ci.org/atsjj/handlebars-pre-compile-filter.png?branch=master)](http://travis-ci.org/atsjj/handlebars-pre-compile-filter)

-Handlebars pre-compile filter does exactly that: pre-compiles handlebars templates into javascript code, so the runtime doesn't have to do all the work.
+Handlebars pre-compile filter does exactly that: pre-compiles a handlebars template into javascript, so the client doesn't have to do all that work.

 Reduce execution time on your Handlebars utilizin' apps with this nifty gem.
 Best used with EmberJS!